Jordan Botaka: Gent

-After three season with Sint-Truiden, Botaka was signed by Gent in May 2020 on a four-year deal.
+After three seasons with Sint-Truiden, Botaka was signed by Gent in May 2020 on a four-year deal.
 In January 2021, he was sent on loan to Charleroi with an option to buy.
 Upon his return from loan, he was not registered by Gent on their squads for either Belgian First Division A or UEFA Europa Conference League.
 He reportedly had talks during the summer of 2021 with Turkish clubs BB Erzurumspor and Konyaspor, but the transfer did not happen and he remained on Gent's books.
 On 28 January 2022, he was loaned to Fortuna Sittard in the Netherlands until the end of the season.

 On 15 August 2022, Botaka was loaned to Israeli Premier League club Hapoel Jerusalem.
 He made his first appearance on August 20 in a league fixture against Hapoel Hadera F.C., in which he scored a goal in a 1–1 draw.